helm/helm-www/content/en/docs/chart_template_guide/wrapping_up.md

 practical day-to-day development of charts.
 Here are some useful pointers to other documentation that will help you as you create new charts:

-- The [Helm Charts project](https://github.com/helm/charts) is an indispensable source of charts.
-That project also sets the standard for best practices in chart development.
+- The CNCF [Artifact Hub](https://artifacthub.io/packages/search?kind=0) is an indispensable source of charts.
 - The Kubernetes [Documentation](https://kubernetes.io/docs/home/) provides
   detailed examples of the various resource kinds that you can use, from ConfigMaps and Secrets to DaemonSets and Deployments.